tchap/go-dwarves/README.md

 Little dwarves that can be asked politely to perform various tasks.
 With maximum concurrency!

+## Motivation ##

+I started writing a CLI utility that needed to perform multiple independent tasks, and I wanted to speed up the utility by running the tasks concurrently where possible.

+After writing some code and synchronizing the tasks manually by using channels where necessary, I thought that it would be handy to come up with a general-purpose library that would do the synchronization for me, according to the conditions I specify.
+And this is the result.

 ## Usage ##

 ```go
 import "github.com/tchap/go-dwarves/dwarves"
 ```

+go-dwarves is a tiny task scheduler that is to be used in the following way:

+1. Initialise desired `Task` objects.
+2. Optionally specify certain (partial) ordering using `Task.After`.
+Calling `taskB.After(taskA)` means that `taskB` will run only after `taskA` has finished executing.
+3. Optionally specify what tasks use what resources by calling `Task.Uses`.
+   No two tasks using the same resource will be run at the same time.
+4. Initialise a `Supervisor` with the list of tasks to be run.
+The downstream tasks will be triggered automatically, i.e. when `taskB.After(taskA)` is called, it is enough to list `taskA` since `taskB` will be added automatically.
+5. Start the whole thing by calling `Supervisor.DispatchDwarves`.

+Once the supervisor is started, it can be interrupted by calling `Supervisor.WithdrawDwarves`.
+This means that the supervisor will wait until the currently running tasks are finished, but it will not start any new tasks.
+A channel is passed to the task functions that is closed when `WithdrawDwarves` is called.
+The tasks can try to exit as soon as possible.

+There is also one extra feature that is orthogonal to the rest.
+The supervisor can be asked to perform a rollback, which is supposed to revert all the changes that happened during the task execution.
+The rollback function can be specified for every task by using `Task.RevertChangesWith`.
+The supervisor then simply calls these function in the inverted order compared to the order the tasks were started.

+### Error Handling ###

+The errors from the task functions and the task rollback functions are returned over a channel that can be passed to `Supervisor.DispatchDwarves` and `Supervisor.RevertChanges`.
+For this reason these methods are a bit against the good practices since they do not block until the tasks are finished.
+Use `Supervisor.DwarvesFinished`, `Supervisor.WaitFinished`, `Supervisor.ChangesReverted` or `Supervisor.WaitReverted`.

 ## Documentation ###